BeNeSam: Current Belgian-Dutch naval cooperation

 Next to the "Benelux Admiralty" the BeNeSam agreements also involve other forms of cooperation.
 The minehunters and frigates have been operating jointly for a number of years and a Belgian helicopter is regularly aboard a Dutch frigate.
 Joint training has taken place since 1975 at the binational school for mine counter measures Eguermin in Ostend.
 This school is also a NATO Centre of Excellence.
 The Mine Counter Measures Operational Sea Training takes place in Zeebrugge.
 There, ships are assessed if they are ready to enter operational service.
 Furthermore, operators and liaison staff of both navies have been jointly trained at the Belgian-Dutch Operational School since 1996.
 Naval cooks and waiters of both navies are trained in Bruges.
 As far as technical naval trainings are still done separately the two navies have had a joint curriculum since 2010.

 The Belgian and Dutch M-frigates and minehunters are operationally led by the binational naval headquarter in Den Helder.
 Belgium is in charge of the training of the crews of vessels specialised in mine warfare and responsible for the logistics and maintenance of these vessels.
 The Netherlands perform these tasks for the M-frigates.

 Future

-After a year of intense consultations the defence ministers of Belgium, the Netherlands and Luxembourg signed the Benelux Declaration on Defence Cooperation on 18 April 2012.
+After a year of intense consultations, the defence ministers of Belgium, the Netherlands and Luxembourg signed the Benelux Declaration on Defence Cooperation on 18 April 2012.
 This declaration expands the 1987 Benelux agreement on cooperation and coordination in defence matters.
 The Belgian Defence minister Pieter De Crem said at that ceremony that "we are en route to a totally new structure with a trinational command.
 This is a first step to a full integration of assets and joint operability."
-The Dutch Defence minister Hans Hillen declared that BeNeSam was an extraordinary base to build upon.
+Dutch Defence Minister Hans Hillen declared that BeNeSam was an extraordinary base to build upon.
 He didn't reject the idea of mixed crews.
-Earlier during that week Hillen also said on Belgian radio that it is not impossible that the three armed forces could be integrated into "Benelux Armed Forces" one day.
+Earlier that week, Hillen had also said on Belgian radio that it is not impossible that the three armed forces could be integrated into "Benelux Armed Forces" one day.